DylanRitchings/book-reviewer/README.md

 ![Database ERD](https://i.ibb.co/tKc4JCf/FinalERD.png)

-## Config
-Describe what the config variables do

 ## Risk Management
 A risk is an event that is uncertain that will cause an effect on an objective.
 * Qualitative risk assessment where risks are split into impact and likelyhood.